England: Yorkshire Dales

 When to go?

-Best walking is throughout the late spring, summer and early autumn, though be aware that during the summer holidays and weekends the hotels we use can be busy and accommodation less available – do note that a couple of hotels always request two night stays at weekends.
-Generally cooler walking than in the south of England and mainland Europe.
+The best walking is throughout the late spring, summer and early autumn, though be aware that during the summer holidays and weekends the hotels we use can be busy and accommodation less available – do note that a couple of hotels always request two night stays at weekends.

 Day 1 - Arrive in Ripon